This Content Was Last Updated on March 3, 2023 by Jessica Garbett

 This is the process of incorporating a company via Companies House.

-We can incorporate private companies registered in England; we don’t incorporate companies in Scotland, Ireland or non UK jurisdictions, and we do not incorporate public companies (private companies account for the vast majority of UK incorporated businesses, public companies are essentially only necessary for offering shares for sale publicly).
+We can incorporate private companies registered in England; we don’t incorporate companies in Scotland, Ireland or non UK jurisdictions, and we do not incorporate public companies (private companies account for the vast majority of UK incorporated businesses, public companies are normally only necessary for offering shares for sale publicly).

 Typical price for a simple formation is £120 + vat.